-All public comments received during the development of the Consolidated Plan and Annual Action Plan are summarized in Appendix A of the Consolidated Plan.
+All public comments received during the development of the Consolidated Plan and Annual Action Plan are summarized in the Appendix of the Consolidated Plan.

-All comments received were accepted and considered in the development of the Annual Action Plan.
+All comments received to date have been accepted and considered in the development of the Annual Action Plan.